Velas is a coastal town on the island of São Jorge in the Azores, known for

 |

-Church of Our Lady of Guia The Church of Our Lady of Guia
+Church of Our Lady of Guidance The Church of Our Lady of

-(Igreja/Ermida de Nossa Senhora da Guia) stands in the small
+Guidance (Igreja/Ermida de Nossa Senhora da Guia) stands in the

-coastal settlement of Fajã de São João and forms, together with the
+small coastal settlement of Fajã de São João and forms, together with

-older chapel dedicated to São João Baptista, the spiritual heart of this
+the older chapel dedicated to Saint John the Baptist (São João Baptista), the spiritual heart of this historic fajã.

 -